bat removal pro

 Another concern is Maternity Season.
 If there’s a good number of bats in your home then it’s definitely a “Maternity Colony” made of female bats and their babies.
 To prevent blocking the young bat pups inside the structure and the resulting odor, you must avoid doing any exclusion work between May-20th (when mom bats give birth) & August-15th (when the pups can fly.)

 If you manage to get this process done right, you can without a doubt save a lot of coin!
 But don’t get your hopes up.
-To put it bluntly, you won’t have a chance in H-E double hockey sticks of getting the bats out of your attic unless you follow every detail of my instruction on this page, along with being meticulous in the work you perform.
-I will also give reference to more study material.
+To put it bluntly, you won’t have a chance of getting rid of bats unless you follow every detail I go over, along with being meticulous in the work you perform.

 Okay, let’s get into it, shall we?
 By the way, my name is Luke.
 I am a certified bat removal professional.